-Capstone SW Foster Care is committed to providing a holistic service which embraces diversity and promotes equality of opportunity.
+Capstone Foster Care (North) is committed to providing a holistic service which embraces diversity and promotes equality of opportunity.
 Our goal is to ensure that these commitments, reinforced by our values, are embedded in our day to day working practices with all children and young people, foster families, colleagues, customers and any other stakeholders.
-We will provide equality of opportunity and will not tolerate discrimination.
+We will provide equality of opportunity and will challenge discrimination.